FreedomIntelligence/LLMZoo/README.md

 - Break  "AI supremacy"  and democratize ChatGPT

 > "AI supremacy" is understood as a company's absolute leadership and monopoly position in an AI field, which may even
 > include exclusive capabilities beyond general artificial intelligence.
-This is unacceptable for society and may even
+This is unacceptable for AI community and may even
-> lead to individual influence on the direction of the human future, thus bringing various hazards to society.
+> lead to individual influence on the direction of the human future, thus bringing various hazards to human society.

 - Make ChatGPT-like LLM accessible across countries and languages
 - Make AI open again.
 Every person, regardless of their skin color or place of birth, should have equal access to the